rschristopher/ischristtrue.com/src/truth.md

 ## Seeking Truth

-It is tempting in our
+In our
  [modern](../modern-views/)
- worldview to imagine that
- objective truth can be
- found merely through
- logic and observation --
+ worldview we often imagine that objective truth can be found merely through logic and observation --